ryanlintott/FrameUp/README.md

 A re-scaled version of `ContainerRelativeShape` used to fix a bug with the corner radius on iPads running iOS 15 and earlier.
 It acts exactly the same as ContainerRelativeShape for iOS 16 and up.

-Example:
-This widget view has a blue background with a 1 point inset.
+This example has a blue background with a 1 point inset.
 On an iPad running iOS 15 or earlier, the red background will show on the corners as the corner radius does not match.

 ```swift
 Text("Example widget")
     .background(.blue)